andersaamodt/declaration-of-individual-emancipation/declaration.md

 ##### **Right to a Truly Speedy Trial.** {#sec:speedy-trial}
 No accused person shall be kept waiting for judgment.
 Proceedings shall begin and conclude within a reasonable span—measured in days, not years—and any delay beyond necessity, whether by bureaucracy, neglect, or design, violates this right.

+##### **Right to Peer Defense.** {#sec:peer-defense}
+Every person has the right to be defended and represented by a peer of their choosing, without requirement of legal license or institutional approval.
+Any number of peers may be called to aid in defense or interpretation.
+Laws that cannot be understood or argued by ordinary citizens and their peers are void. (see[@sec:brevity-law])

 ##### **Right to Random Jury Composition.** {#sec:random-jury}
 Juries shall be drawn by truly random selection from the whole citizenry, without digital profiling, background screening, demographic manipulation, or disqualification through ideological questioning. (see[@sec:jury-selection-manipulation])